 What Next After the Wine Carrying (Igba Nkwu) Ceremony?

-Although the igba nkwu is one of the biggest highlight of the igbo traditional marriage, it is not the final thing – there’s quite a bit more.
-In order not to make this post too long, I thought to make a separate post on this stage of the igbo traditional wedding rites.
+Although the igba nkwu is one of the biggest highlights of the igbo traditional marriage, it is not the final thing – there’s quite a bit more.
+In order not to make this post too long, I thought to make a separate post on this stage of the Igbo traditional wedding rites.

 The Other Posts in this “Igbo Traditional Wedding” Series